2mol/juricho.me/content/posts/online-hackathon.md

 ## The plan

-Tooling gets you far, but it's worth mentioning how we tried to structure the event.
+The software and platforms above do a lot of the heavy lifting, but it's also worth mentioning how we structured the event.

 ### The hub